dfeshed/nw-ueba-saas/docs/client/upgrade-ember.md

 * Ensure the latest version of ember and ember-cli gets updated in package.json and bower.json.

-Please make sure latest version of ember is used in "SA" app and "dashboard" app.
+Please make sure latest version of ember is used in the "sa" app, "component-lib" addon, and "style-guide" app.

 Once the upgrade is successful,
-* Launch both sa and dashboard app and make sure it works without issues
+* Try launching each of the "sa" app and "style-guide" app (separately, one at a time) and make sure they each work without issues
-* Run unit tests in sa and dashboard
+* Run unit tests in sa, component-lib and style-guide
-* Test the pages that uses thrid-party addons and make sure the functionality is not broken
+* Test the pages that uses third-party addons and make sure the functionality is not broken
 * If there are new deprecation warnings in our source code, plan to fix them